 What is the course about?

-The course draws upon principles of Release technique, Choreology (Laban-based analysis of movement) and improvisation techniques beyond the basics to get you to explore a fuller range of movement patterns leading to dynamic and fluid dance sequences in and out of the floor and across the space.
+You will develop on your previous experience of Contemporary dance.
+The course draws upon principles of a range of techniques including Release, Cunningham, Graham and Limón.
+These more codified ways of moving and thinking about dance are coupled with principles of Choreology (Laban-based analysis of movement) and occasionally improvisation techniques with a goal to go beyond the basics to get you to explore a fuller range of movement patterns leading to dynamic and fluid dance sequences in and out of the floor and across the space.

 What will we cover?